JrndD/JrndD-jrndblog.github.io/content/posts/ConditionalAccess/RestoreFromAuditLogs.md

 First.
 Lets get the audit logs for all policy changes.
 Here I search for any changes the last year.

-❗Disclaimer, this script relies on Visual Studio Code for the Diff view.
+❗Disclaimer, for the final diff view this script relies on Visual Studio Code.

 ```PowerShell
 $tenantId = <tenantId>